ShaoxiongYuan/ShaoxiongYuan.github.io/industry-analysis/financial-services.md

 However, the market has grown into a structurally different beast than the one that navigated those prior downturns.
 Three critical vulnerabilities have emerged:

 * **Scale and concentration:** The market has grown 8x since 2015 with capital flowing to ever-larger, lower-quality borrowers.
 The top 5–10 managers control the majority of AUM, creating concentration in deal origination that has compressed spreads and diluted underwriting standards.
 * **Weaker fundamentals than public markets:** Private credit borrowers show interest coverage of 2.1x vs. 3.9x for comparable public companies; net leverage of 5.6x vs. 4.6x; and EBITDA margins of 14.9% vs. 16.4%.
-These metrics — established by KBRA and confirmed by the Federal Reserve — suggest the private credit universe has selectively captured weaker credits that could not access public markets.
+These metrics, established by KBRA and confirmed by the Federal Reserve, suggest the private credit universe has selectively captured weaker credits that could not access public markets.
 * **Liquidity mismatch in retail products:** The expansion into non-traded BDCs, interval funds, and perpetual credit vehicles has introduced quarterly redemption features to what is fundamentally an illiquid asset class.
 This mismatch is structurally identical to the one that broke money market funds in 2008 and real estate funds in 2022–2023.

 ![Figure 4 — Private Credit vs. Public Markets: Fundamental Health](/images/financials-sector/figure4_private_credit_vs_public_fundamentals.png)